acidburn0zzz/jetpack-sdk/doc/module-source/high-level-modules.md

 making incompatible changes to them unless absolutely necessary.

-Not all modules are supported on Firefox for Android yet: the mobile phone icon beside each module indicates that it is supported.
+Not all modules are supported on Firefox for Android yet: the mobile phone icon beside a module indicates that it is supported.

 <ul id="module-index"></ul>